-Perhaps you’ve never gone off-road to run and harbor fears of the differences in terrain from pavement to wooded paths, trails through open fields, or even following dirt roads.
+Perhaps you’ve never gone off-road to run.
+You may harbor fears of the differences in terrain from pavement to wooded paths, trails through open fields, or even following dirt roads.
 Richard Bolt, the 2017 Cindy Brochman Memorial Snowshoe Magazine Person of the Year, offers these tips through the American Trail Running Association: “8 Trail Running Tips: How to Get Started.”

 Jim Tucker, known as the Dean of Fun at Paul Smith’s College notes, “Whether running on the wooden snowshoes back in the day or on the much smaller, narrower (key to avoiding banging the ankle bone) and lighter snowshoes, there is a wonderful cadence that develops while training and racing on snowshoes.

-Snow is a forgiving surface, and when running or jogging on a groomed surface, the cushioning of the snow requires a greater lift from your hip flexors than distance runners are used to.
+Snow is a forgiving surface.
+[W]hen running or jogging on a groomed surface, the cushioning of the snow requires a greater lift from your hip flexors than distance runners are used to.
 When running through powder, these hip flexors and hamstrings can really get a workout.

 One of the first things I will point out to anyone who is putting on snowshoes for the first time, recreationally or for training/racing, look at the flex point of the snowshoes and use this as a guide on where to place the ball of your foot.
 There are generally two rivets or a hinge rod at the pivot point of the snowshoe for your foot.
 You want the ball of your foot to freely pivot at the flex point of the snowshoe, and your toes will readily flow down through the open space of the snowshoe.”